Are Green Beans High in Histamine?

 If you have histamine intolerance and you eat greens beans, you could experience these symptoms too, although the symptoms will likely be milder than they would be with an allergic reaction.
 How well you tolerate histamine liberators, like green beans, will depend on:

-From talking to patients with histamine intolerance, many can tolerate modest quantities of green beans.
+From talking to clients with histamine intolerance, many can tolerate modest quantities of green beans.
 However, a few cannot.
-That’s why it’s so important to introduce small quantities of a suspected histamine liberator or other food that could trigger histamine intolerance symptoms and see how you respond.
+I usually encourage people with histamine intolerance to introduce small quantities of fresh green beans to their diet and see how they respond.

-Document everything you eat and your symptoms in a food diary.
+Be sure to ocument everything you eat and your symptoms in a food diary.
 We can’t emphasize that enough!
+You must know how your body responds when you add something new to your diet.

 Canned Greens Beans May Contain More Histamine Than Fresh